danse-inelastic/pyre/docs/makeMm.rst

 Installing Make.mm
 ^^^^^^^^^^^^^^^^^^

 Installing Make.mm and configuring environment variables useful to pythia-0.8 can be done with the following steps.
-Although we assume linux environment and bash shell, scripts for mac and other shells can be found at the end of this section.
+Although we assume linux environment and bash shell, scripts containing the following commands can be found in these example scripts for linux (:download:`bash <bash_tools.linux>` and :download:`csh <csh_tools.linux>`) and mac (:download:`bash <bash_tools.mac>` and :download:`csh <csh_tools.mac>`).
+Normally one will want to source this script as part of a shell startup routine such as .bashrc.

 Pythia-0.8
 """"""""""